Jorge Sanjinés: Problems of Form and Content in Revolutionary Cinema

 "Problems of Form and Content in Revolutionary Cinema" is a film manifesto by Jorge Sanjinés in 1976 as a part of the Third Cinema Latin American film movement.
-This manifesto, along with Glauber Rocha’s “Aesthetic of Hunger” (1965), Julio García Espinosa’s "For an Imperfect Cinema" (1969), and "Toward a Third Cinema" (1969) by Fernando Solanas and Octavio Getino. are accredited to creating the Third Cinema movement.
+This manifesto, along with Glauber Rocha’s “Aesthetic of Hunger” (1965), Julio García Espinosa’s "For an Imperfect Cinema" (1969), and "Toward a Third Cinema" (1969) by Fernando Solanas and Octavio Getino, is credited with creating the Third Cinema movement.

 In line with other Third Cinema manifestos, Sanjinés advocates moving away from the Hollywood notion of Auteur cinema to a revolutionary filmmaking style intended to have a political impact.

 In explaining the importance of revolutionary cinema, Sanjinés notes the importance of using film as a method of communication in expressing revolutionary concepts.
 He argues that film can be a good medium for these ideas because of its widespread communicability of film.
 Although advocating the use of film, he notes the importance of being careful when using such a capitalist concept.

 We cannot attack imperialism's ideology by using its own formal tricks and dishonest techniques, whose raison d'être is to stupefy and deceive.
 Not only do such methods violate revolutionary morality, but they also correspond structurally to imperialism's ideology and content.